prakashdeep2902/TypeScript-inter-prep/README.md

    let message = "Hello, world!"; // Initially a string message = 123; // Now it's a number (no error in JS)

    console.log(message.toLowerCase());
    // This will throw a runtime error because 123 is not a string.

 <!-- In JavaScript, variables can change types dynamically, which might lead to errors that are only caught during runtime. -->

-TypeScript Example (Static Typing) let message: string = "Hello, world!"; // Explicitly declare as string message = 123; // TypeScript Error: Type '123' is not assignable to type 'string'.
+TypeScript Example (Static Typing) let message: string = "Hello, world!"; // Explicitly declare as string message = 123; // TypeScript Error: Type '123' is not assignable to type 'string'. console.log(message.toLowerCase());

-console.log(message.toLowerCase());
 // This code is safe because TypeScript ensures 'message' is always a string.

 <!-- Here, TypeScript catches the error at compile-time, ensuring type safety and preventing the runtime crash. -->

-2. What are the benefits of using TypeScript?
+Q2) What are the benefits of using TypeScript?

-1) Static Typing:
+1. Static Typing:
    TypeScript enforces type definitions, making it easier to catch errors during development rather than at runtime.

-2) Improved Code Readability and Maintainability:
+2. Improved Code Readability and Maintainability:
    Explicit types make the code self-documenting, helping developers understand the codebase quickly.

-3) Early Error Detection:
+3. Early Error Detection:
    TypeScript catches type-related errors at compile-time, reducing the chances of runtime issues.

-4) Scalability:
+4. Scalability:
    TypeScript's robust typing system makes it easier to maintain and scale large codebases.

+Q3) What are TypeScript types?
+Can you name some common types?
+TypeScript types are annotations used to specify the type of variables, functions, or objects.
+This helps ensure that the data being used is of the expected type, making the code safer and more predictable.

+Some of the most common types in TypeScript include:

+string – For text values.

+number – For numeric values.

+boolean – For true/false values.

+unknown – For variables whose type is not known yet.

+void – For functions that do not return a value.

+null and undefined – Represent null or undefined values.

+example is given in exampleOfInvQuestion.ts